-The easiest way to get started with Electron
+The easiest way to get started with Electronother downloads.

 Electron Fiddle lets you create and play with small Electron experiments.
-It greets you with a quick-start template after opening – change a few things, choose the version of Electron you want to run it with, and play around.
-Then, save your Fiddle either as a GitHub Gist or to a local folder.
-Once pushed to GitHub, anyone can quickly try your Fiddle out by just entering it in the address bar.
+It greets you with a runnable quick start template — change a few things, choose the version of Electron you want to run it with, and play around.
+Then, save your fiddle locally or as a GitHub Gist.
+Once uploaded to GitHub, anyone can try your fiddle out by just entering the Gist URL in the address bar.

-Fiddle includes Microsoft's excellent Monaco Editor, the same editor powering Visual Studio Code.
+Fiddle is built on Microsoft's excellent Monaco Editor, the same editor powering VS Code.
 It also installs the type definitions for the currently selected version of Electron automatically, ensuring that you always have all Electron APIs only a few keystrokes away.